-Timothy P. Blodgett was sworn in as Acting Sergeant at Arms on January 12, 2021, during the 1st session of the 117th Congress.
-Mr. Blodgett was born in Rochester, N.Y. on June 16, 1966, and resides in Virginia with his wife Susan and their sons Jackson and Declan.
+Timothy P. Blodgett was sworn in as Acting Sergeant at Arms on January 11, 2021, during the 1st session of the 117th Congress.
+Mr. Blodgett was born in Rochester, N.Y. and resides in Virginia with his wife and their two sons.

 Mr. Blodgett attended Buffalo State College earning a B.A.
-Magna Cum Laude in Political Science and Philosophy 1988 and attended the Washington College of Law at American University earning a J.D. degree in 1992.
+Magna Cum Laude in Political Science and Philosophy and attended the Washington College of Law at American University earning a J.D. degree.

 Mr. Blodgett began his career on Capitol Hill as a senior attorney and Administrative Counsel for the Chief Administrative Officer of the House from 2002-2009.
 He began with the Office of the Sergeant at Arms as Counsel and served as Deputy from 2009 to 2021.

 As an elected officer of the House of Representatives, the Sergeant at Arms is the chief law enforcement and protocol officer of the House of Representatives and is responsible for maintaining order in the House side of the United States Capitol complex.
 The Sergeant at Arms reviews and implements all issues relating to the safety and security of Members of Congress and the Capitol complex.
 The Sergeant at Arms also coordinates extensively with the U.S. Capitol Police and various intelligence agencies to assess threats against Members of Congress and the Capitol complex.

 Duties include overseeing the House floor and galleries, the House Appointments Desk, the House garages and parking lots, as well as administering all staff identification badges.

 The following divisions comprise the Office of the Sergeant at Arms:

 - Protocol and Chamber Operations